 Creativity gives us purpose.
 Purpose is what keeps us alive.

 Aging can be amazing and the arts can be a huge part of it.
 People who practice the arts as they age visit the doctor less, take less medication, have higher morale, and reduced rates of depression.
-Check it out.
 Research is also finding that music and art stimulate the brain in areas that Alzheimer’s cannot touch, bypassing the debilitating disease and often providing relief.

 Creativity is not something people lose as they age